Best Budget Electric Guitars: The New Affordable (Updated for December 2025)

 So Many More!

-We wanted to include the Gretsch Streamliners, the LTD EC 256 range, the Fender Player Series and many, many more examples of high-class guitar making at highly affordable prices, but we’ve run out of room!
-Honourable mentions also go to Ibanez and Yamaha, who have always treated this area of the market with the respect it deserves, and to Schecter, who pile on the features for the given asking price.
+I wanted to include the Gretsch Streamliners, the LTD EC 256 range, the Fender Standard Series and many, many more examples of high-class guitar making at highly affordable prices, but I've run out of room!
+An honourable mention also goes to Schecter, who pile on the features for the given asking price.

 The point is, there is a huge amount of choice in the New Affordable market, and quality has never been higher either!
 We all aspire to certain instruments, but while we are getting on our way towards them, these are great budget electric guitars we can use to make our art, and they’ve never been better.